kk7nc/Text_Classification/README.rst

 ~~~~~~~~~~~

-Autoencoder is a neural network technique that is trained to attempt to copy its input to its output.
+Autoencoder is a neural network technique that is trained to attempt to map its input to its output.
 The autoencoder as dimensional reduction methods have achieved great success via the powerful reprehensibility of neural networks.
 The main idea is, one hidden layer between the input and output layers with fewer neurons can be used to reduce the dimension of feature space.
 Specially for texts, documents, and sequences that contains many features, autoencoder could help to process data faster and more efficiently.

 .. image:: docs/pic/Autoencoder.png